 Students in grade 5 at YIS carry out an extended, collaborative inquiry process, known as the Exhibition, under the guidance of their teachers and mentors.
 The Exhibition is the culmination of the Primary Years Program.
 Students synthesize the essential elements of the PYP and share them with the whole school community.
 It is an opportunity for students to exhibit the attributes of the IB Learner Profile that they have developed throughout their engagement with the program.
 Students are given flexibility in their choice of real-life issues or problems to be explored and investigated.
 The central idea states a broad conceptual understanding that the students will investigate.
 Students work together with their teacher to focus their inquiry.
 They explore the local and global issues related to that inquiry, and then prepare a presentation for the community to view.

-Central Idea: (developed by the grade 5 teachers and students)
+Central Idea: (developed by the grade 5 students and teachers)

 Lines of Inquiry:

 The lines of inquiry are developed by the students.
-Each line of inquiry reflects a key concept that is student chosen, relating to a real world issue.
+Each line of inquiry reflects a key concept that is chosen by students, relating to a real world issue.
 All students developed their own lines of inquiry.
 As a grade level we have decided on:

 Wednesday April 25, 2018 - Tanner Auditorium - presentations to the school community 8:45AM-1:30PM